lorrli274/next/courses/original/Java Fundamentals/Lessons/Lesson 5/3 switch Statements.md

 }
 ```

-While `switch` may be viewed as an alternative to `if / else - if` statements there are a couple of differences that will impact which to implement. `switch` statements scale better than `if` statements.
+While a `switch` statement may be viewed as an alternative to `if / else - if` statements there are a couple of differences that will impact a programmer's decision on which method is optimal to implement. `switch` statements scale better than `if` statements.
 With a large pool of evaluations it is recommeded that a`switch` be used as they are more efficient.
 Another `switch` advantage is that they have a more narrowed focus. `if` statements can check a varitey of conditions within an range and multiple expressions that are unrelated.

 ```java
 if (x == y) {